What is immunity?

 You can help support these systems specifically with targeted classes and non-specifically with a general regular yoga practice.
 By cultivating balance in our body systems, and in our body, in general, we can support, nourish, strengthen and build our health, immunity, energy and quality of life.

-Support and boost your immunity with our Health Boosting Yoga programme.
+Support and boost your immunity with our Health Boosting Yoga program.
 A mix of restorative and active yoga, focusing on the different body systems that support our immunity.